Family celebrating Carnaval together

 Bandas & Blocos - Street Carnaval

 Street Carnaval festivities happen all over town, and events are free.
 You are welcome to join in and participate.
 There are all sizes and formats of blocos.
-The oldest is Cordão do Bola Preta, almost turning 100.
-The first blocos start two weeks ahead of the official date, the season lasts about a month.
+The oldest is Cordão do Bola Preta, over 100 years old.
+The first blocos start four weeks before the official date, and the season lasts over a month.

 The best blocos are always the ones where your friends are.
-We pick out our favorite blocos, and publish them as featured suggestions.
+We pick out our favorite blocos and publish them as featured suggestions.
 Events have to be authorized by the city.
-Every year they put together this giant puzzle with over 500 blocos.
+Every year, they put together this giant puzzle with over 400 blocos.
 The largest ones happen in Centro.
-Santa Teresa, Laranjeiras, Flamengo, Copacabana, Leme, Leblon and Ipanema also have great blocos!
+Santa Teresa, Laranjeiras, Flamengo, Copacabana, Leme, Leblon, and Ipanema also have great choices!

-Some blocos are stationary, most have a concentration spot and a route to follow.
-The percussion band is usually on street level, many blocos have sound trucks for vocalists.
-In addition to just Carnaval, there are blocos with special themes - nuns, geeks, the Beatles...
-Try to learn a little about the event to dress accordingly.
+Some blocos are stationary, but most have a concentration spot and a route to follow.
+The percussion band is usually on street level, and many blocos have sound trucks for vocalists.
+There are blocos with unique themes - nuns, geeks, the Beatles...
+Try to learn a little about the event so you can dress accordingly.
 And enjoy like there's no tomorrow.

 Street Carnaval in Rio